k-nowicki/PyTestRunner/README.md

   --script SCRIPT       Path to the Python script to execute.
 (Required) --reqs REQS           Path to the requirements.txt file.
 (Required) --inputs INPUTS [INPUTS ...]
                         Optional list of input files to be copied into the context.
   --script-args SCRIPT_ARGS
                         A string of arguments to pass to the script being executed.
+  --python-version PYTHON_VERSION
+                        Specify the Python version for the Docker image (e.g., '3.9', '3.11').
+Defaults to '3.10'.
   --json-output         Enable JSON output for machine readability.
 ```